-- Staff and management will work collaboratively to promote an asthma aware environment. - Staff including new and casual will be familiar with the service asthma policy. - Staff who are responsible for administering asthma medication and / or asthma first aid to a child attending the service will be required to participate in ACECQA approved Emergency Asthma Management Training, every 3 years. - A minimum of one staff member who has participated in ACECQA approved Emergency Asthma Management Training is to be on duty at all - Service Coordinators will facilitate opportunities for new and casual staff to receive feedback regarding important procedures in place for managing asthma within the OSHC environment, in particular the implementation of Nationally Recognised Asthma First Aid. - Following notification of a child with a diagnosis of asthma, or previously treated with asthma medications, staff will ensure that the parents. - All children who carry their own medication in their bag are provided with their own locker clearly labelled with their name - Where the parents choose to have their child's medication kept in the office the child will be allocated a pocket in a medical bag with their name clearly labelled. - The medical management plan of each child will be reviewed with the parents when required by the child's medical practitioner. - Complete the Children's Service Asthma First Aid Record which includes parental permission for the child to self-administer asthma medication. - Provide their child's individual asthma management / medical management plan in accordance with ACECQA's Medical Conditions Policy and Administration of Medical requirements.
+- The asthma action plan will be reviewed regularly, and the information kept up to date.
+Families will inform the Centre if there are any changes to the child's condition or to the action plan. - Staff and management will work collaboratively to promote an asthma aware environment. - Staff including new and casual will be familiar with the service asthma policy. - Staff who are responsible for administering asthma medication and / or asthma first aid to a child attending the service will be required to participate in ACECQA approved Emergency Asthma Management Training, every 3 years. - A minimum of one staff member who has participated in ACECQA approved Emergency Asthma Management Training is to be on duty at all - Service Coordinators will facilitate opportunities for new and casual staff to receive feedback regarding important procedures in place for managing asthma within the OSHC environment, in particular the implementation of Nationally Recognised Asthma First Aid. - Following notification of a child with a diagnosis of asthma, or previously treated with asthma medications, staff will ensure that the parents will provide a current asthma plan and prescribed medication which will be kept either in the After care Office or the children's bag. - All children who carry their own medication in their bag are provided with their own locker clearly labelled with their name - Where the parents choose to have their child's, medication kept in the office the child will be allocated a pocket in a medical bag with their name clearly labelled. - The Action plan needs to be kept up to date.
+If there are changes to a child's condition then a new plan needs to be supplied.
+If there is no expiry date on the childs Asthma plan, families will be asked to provide a new plan every two years. - Complete the Children's Service Asthma First Aid Record which includes parental permission for the child to self-administer asthma medication. - Provide their child's individual asthma management / medical management plan in accordance with ACECQA's Medical Conditions Policy and Administration of Medical requirements.